 R303.1 Identification.
 Materials, systems and equipment shall be identified in a manner that will allow a determination of compliance with the applicable provisions of this code.

 R303.1.1 Building thermal envelope insulation.
 An R-value identification mark shall be applied by the manufacturer to each piece of building thermal envelope insulation 12 inches (305 mm) or greater in width.
 Alternately, the insulation installers shall provide a certification listing the type, manufacturer and R-value of insulation installed in each element of the building thermal envelope.
 For blown or sprayed insulation (fiberglass and cellulose), the initial installed thickness, settled thickness, settled R-value, installed density, coverage area and number of bags installed shall be listed on the certification.
 For sprayed polyurethane foam (SPF) insulation, the installed thickness of the areas covered and R-value of installed thickness shall be listed on the certification.
+For insulated siding, the R-value shall be labeled on the product’s package and shall be listed on the certification.
 The insulation installer shall sign, date and post the certification in a conspicuous location on the job site.

 R303.1.1.1 Blown or sprayed roof/ceiling insulation.
 The thickness of blown-in or sprayed roof/ceiling insulation (fiberglass or cellulose) shall be written in inches (mm) on markers that are installed at least one for every 300 square feet (28 m2) throughout the attic space.
 The markers shall be affixed to the trusses or joists and marked with the minimum initial installed thickness with numbers a minimum of 1 inch (25 mm) in height.
 Each marker shall face the attic access opening.
 Spray polyurethane foam thickness and installed R-value shall be listed on certification provided by the insulation installer.